katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 download, depending on the speed of your internet connection.
 After the download, a container created from that image starts.
 The image download needs to be done only once.
 Afterwards, when starting a container, it will find the downloaded image on your computer, and it will be much faster.

-The containers do not have editors and it is expected that you mount your working directory from the local computer to the container, and use your normal editor for editing the files.
+The containers do not have modern editors and it is expected that you mount your working directory from the local computer into the container, and use your normal editor for editing the files.
 Note that all your compiling and executing still has to be done *in the Docker container*!

 First, before you start up your container, create a local directory where you will be doing your code development.
 In the example below, it is called